Tannybuoy/predictai/README.md

 # predictai
 Project for Customer Behaviour Predication

+COVID-19 has accelerated the transition from visiting physical stores to online shopping.
+Predicting customer behavior in the context of e-commerce is steadily gaining importance.
+It can increase customer satisfaction and sales, resulting in  higher conversion rates and a competitive advantage, by facilitating a more personalized shopping process.

-Thankful for this course project as this project has been used as a means for various learnings
+This project has been used as a means for various learnings
 * Front-end development (HTML, CSS, JS)
 * Back-end development (Flask)
 * Machine Learning (sklearn python library)